 The Morrill Homestead is a rich resource for teaching about history, education, architecture, horticulture and historic family farming traditions.
-Schools can choose between planning a visit to the Justin Morrill State Historic Site or taking advantage of the in-school programs about the life and times of Justin Smith Morrill.
+Schools can plan a visit to the Justin Morrill State Historic Site and take advantage of programs about the life and times of Justin Smith Morrill.

 SITE VISITS FOR SCHOOL GROUPS

 • Site tours for classes (grades 3 and up) are available May 24-October 18, 10:00am-5:00pm

 Take a trip back to the mid-1800s with a tour of Strafford’s famous pink house.
 Experience the original art, architecture, and history of the 17-room Gothic Revival mansion built for Senator Justin Morrill in 1851.
 Hear the story of how a self-educated son of Strafford rose to represent Vermont in the U.S. Congress in Washington, D.C.

 • Senator Justin Morrill Exhibit (grades 1 and up)— A Self-Guided Tour (Carriage Barn exhibit area)

 Explore the life and accomplishments of Vermont Senator Justin Smith Morrill.
 Exhibit explores how Morrill grew from his roots in Vermont to become one of the most accomplished legislators in American history.
 Photos, panels, and artifacts also explore life on Morrill’s small family farm during the 19th century.

 Please contact the Division for Historic Preservation to schedule a site tour for your class:

 SCHOOL PROGRAMS & RESOURCES

 Introducing Justin Smith Morrill